 It's interesting to consider whether Huawei's newfound focus on wearables and audio accessories was perhaps, at least in part, driven by its issues with smartphones (deriving from the US government's various bans on the company).
 Either way, we're happy to have another solid competitor in the wearable space, and it's only destined to become more solid with this new move.

 Huawei has created a live proof of concept of a third party app with a workout app for the Watch GT2 Pro called Fitify.
 The smartwatch app is a companion to the Fitify app for smartphones, found in Huawei's AppGallery.
-This app has a database of over 900 exercises and over 200 million completed workouts, from 10 million users in 170 countries and 18 languages.
+This app has

 The app was created using five integration kits developed by Huawei Mobile Services, and the Chinese company aims to provide "one-stop, full-spectrum operational support for all app content providers" that may be interested in launching apps for its wearables.
 Hopefully this means we'll see a lot more third party apps for Huawei's various smartwatches soon.
 A couple of days ago we got wind of an app that would let you reply to SMS messages, and we're now assuming that was using the same tools and its official launch may be imminent.